Darrieus wind turbine: Method of operation

 In the original versions of the Darrieus design, the aerofoils are arranged so that they are symmetrical and have zero rigging angle, that is, the angle that the aerofoils are set relative to the structure on which they are mounted.
 This arrangement is equally effective no matter which direction the wind is blowing—in contrast to the conventional type, which must be rotated to face into the wind.

 When the Darrieus rotor is spinning, the aerofoils are moving forward through the air in a circular path.
 Relative to the blade, this oncoming airflow is added vectorially to the wind, so that the resultant airflow creates a varying small positive angle of attack to the blade.
 This generates a net force pointing obliquely forwards along a certain "line of action".
 This force can be projected inwards past the turbine axis at a certain distance, giving a positive torque to the shaft, thus helping it to rotate in the direction it is already travelling in.
-The aerodynamic principles which rotate the rotor are equivalent to that in autogiros, and normal helicopters in autorotation.
+The aerodynamic principles which rotate the rotor are equivalent to that in autogyros, and normal helicopters in autorotation.

 As the aerofoil moves around the back of the apparatus, the angle of attack changes to the opposite sign, but the generated force is still obliquely in the direction of rotation, because the wings are symmetrical and the rigging angle is zero.
 The rotor spins at a rate unrelated to the windspeed, and usually many times faster.
 The energy arising from the torque and speed may be extracted and converted into useful power by using an electrical generator.

 The aeronautical terms lift and drag are, strictly speaking, forces across and along the approaching net relative airflow respectively, so they are not useful here.
 The forces at play are rather tangential force, which pulls the blade around, and radial force, which acts against the bearings.

 When the rotor is stationary, no net rotational force arises, even if the wind speed rises quite high—the rotor must already be spinning to generate torque.
 Thus the design is not normally self-starting.
 Under rare conditions, Darrieus rotors can self-start, so some form of brake is required to hold it when stopped.

 One problem with the design is that the angle of attack changes as the turbine spins, so each blade generates its maximum torque at two points on its cycle (front and back of the turbine).
 This leads to a sinusoidal (pulsing) power cycle that complicates design.
 In particular, almost all Darrieus turbines have resonant modes where, at a particular rotational speed, the pulsing is at a natural frequency of the blades that can cause them to (eventually) break.
 For this reason, most Darrieus turbines have mechanical brakes or other speed control devices to keep the turbine from spinning at these speeds for any lengthy period of time.